 The importance of maintaining a healthy inner ecosystem with a robust, diverse microbiome is becoming more evident as researchers continue to link gut dysbiosis with increased risk of serious conditions, including infection.

-Now, data shows that many COVID patients also have gut dysbiosis, with an overgrowth of pathogenic microbes in the gut.
+Now, data shows that many viral patients also have gut dysbiosis, with an overgrowth of pathogenic microbes in the gut.

 Supporting Optimal Microbiome Health